Feline Leukemia

 - abortion of kittens or difficulty with pregnancy

-Diagnosis of Cat Leukemia
+Diagnosis of Leukemia in Cats

-Your veterinarian will administer a blood test that detects a protein that exists in the virus.
+Your veterinarian will administer a blood test (CBC) that detects a protein that exists in the virus.
 The tests are called ELISA (results in the vets office) or IFA (must be sent to an outside laboratory).

 Both tests might be needed for a certain diagnosis.

-Feline Leukemia Treatment
+Treatment

 There is no known treatment for cat leukemia virus.
 The threat is often not from the virus itself, but from other infections and diseases that form due to a weakened immune system.
 Herbal and natural remedies with ingredients selected to support the systems of cats with cancer such as PetAlive C-Caps could help to maintain a better quality of life.
 Discuss this and all alternative approaches with your veterinarian.

-Cat Leukemia Prevention
+Prevention

 Since exposure to the virus usually occurs from one cat to the next, prevention starts with isolation.
 This includes keeping your cats away from other cats when outside and when adopting cats, make sure that they are test.